DMVerfurth/PassiveHunger/readme.md

 ## Installation

-1. Download `/build/libs/PassiveHunger-v1.0.jar`.
+1. Download `/build/libs/PassiveHunger-v1.0.jar`
-2. Place the `.jar` file into the `plugins` folder of your Minecraft server.
+2. Place the `.jar` file into the `plugins` folder of your Minecraft server
-3. Restart the server to enable the plugin.
+3. Restart the server to enable the plugin

 ## Commands